Dixie Blundell

-He was born in Dublin and educated at Trinity College, Dublin.
-Blundell was Rector of St Paul's Dublin.
-Blundell was appointed Precentor of Bishop of Kilmacduagh in 1771; a prebendary of Clonfert in 1771; and a prebendary of Christ Church Cathedral, Dublin in 1775.
+He was born in Dublin, the son of Ralph and Jane (Coddington) Blundell, and educated at Trinity College, Dublin.
+Blundell was Rector of St Paul's Smithfield, Dublin.
+Blundell was appointed Precentor to the Bishop of Kilmacduagh in 1771; a prebendary of Clonfert in 1771; and a prebendary of Christ Church Cathedral, Dublin in 1775.
 He was Dean of Kildare from 1782 until his death.

+Dr Blundell died on 2 November 1808 at his house in Granby Row, Dublin, and is buried in St. Michans.